Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Cowboys vs. Eagles, NFL betting on Thursday

-Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Cowboys vs. Eagles on Thursday, Sept.
+Caesars Sportsbook promo code CBS20X: Get 20 100% profit boosts for Eagles vs. Cowboys on Thursday, Sept.
 4

 Wager $1 on Cowboys vs. Eagles on kick off the 2025 NFL season on Thursday with Caesars Sportsbook to score 20 100% profit boosts with code CBS20X

-Sports fans looking to get into NFL betting can use the latest Caesars Sportsbook promo code CBS20X to get 20 100% profit boosts when they wager $1 or more on Cowboys vs. Eagles on Thursday at 8:20 p.m.
+The NFL is officially back on Thursday as the Philadelphia host the Dallas Cowboys, and fans itching to begin NFL betting can use the latest Caesars Sportsbook promo code CBS20X to get 20 100% profit boosts when they wager $1 or more on Eagles vs. Cowboys.
+Kickoff from Lincoln Financial Field in Philadelphia is set for 8:20 p.m.
 ET.
-The Cowboys made plenty of moves during the offseason, acquiring talented but volatile receiver George Pickens from the Steelers after the draft before stunningly dealing pass-rusher Micah Parsons to the Packers just days before the season-opener.
-The Eagles bring back most of their roster in an attempt to repeat as Super Bowl champions.
+According to the latest Cowboys vs. Eagles odds at Caesars Sportsbook, the Eagles are favored by 8.5 points.
 Click here to sign up for Caesars Sportsbook:

 Explaining the Caesars Sportsbook promo code